Obamacare: Leviathan Rising

 Last week, Senate Majority Leader Harry Reid (D., Nev.) “explained” the GOP’s motive in withdrawing from stalled debt-ceiling negotiations this way:

 Why?
 To protect oil companies.
-To protect the ...
+To protect the owners of yachts ...

 Stars Aligning on Debate